 7. Dealing with PCOS through your healthcare provider

-When you get to discover that you have developed PCOS, it becomes difficult to come to terms with the fact that it does not have a proper treatment available.
+When you discover that you have developed PCOS, it becomes difficult to come to terms with the fact that it does not have a proper treatment available.

-Management of PCOD problem can be done by talking to your health provider and getting all the necessary information about it.
+Management of PCOS can be done by talking to your health provider and getting all the necessary information about it.
 It can be controlled by following the adequate steps and complying with the medication as prescribed by the doctor.

-Seeking advice from a dietician can provide you with the detailed list of the foods to be consumed in order to control the disorder.
+Seeking advice from a dietician can provide you with a detailed list of the foods to be consumed in order to control the disorder.

 Acquiring all the necessary information about the disorder and its underlying causes can help you understand the care and caution to be taken to manage the condition.
-You can accomplish it by reading all the material available online on the websites.
+You can accomplish it by reading all the material available online.